National Careers Week: What does your Careers Department offer?

 Events and workshops:

 Throughout the year, Careers run a plethora of free, in-person and online events and workshops that aim to shed light on career opportunities and support the development of employability skills.
-Some of the upcoming events this spring term include: Graduating soon?
-Be ready for what’s next and Mental health: your right to privacy and adjustments.
 You can book these easily via MyJobsOnline

 We also run career fairs where dozens of employers and companies flock to the university to engage with students.
 It’s a great chance to make connections, take a good look at your options, and get some freebies!
 Keep an eye out for these over the course of your study.